Contextual onboarding is the unspoken hero in successful onboarding.

 Don’t leave users to figure it out.
 Be strategic about their first impression of your product.

-A product onboarding tool supports your team with all the pieces they need to create a delightful onboarding experience that drives retention, engagement, and growth.
+A product onboarding tool supports your team with all the necessary pieces to create a delightful onboarding experience that drives retention, engagement, and growth.

 Product Fruits is a no-code tool that acts as an invisible layer on top of your platform.
-Add, edit, and change onboarding tours and processes with a click of a button.
+With a click of a button, you can add, edit, and change onboarding tours and processes.

 Interested in improving user retention and growing your user base?
 Talk to our onboarding specialists to see how we can help.